 Security quickstart

-Like many databases, the Cassandra-based CQL uses rolenames and passwords for internal authentication.
+Like many databases, Cassandra-based databases use rolenames and passwords for internal authentication.
 Role-based authentication applies to both users and roles to enforce authorization.
 Roles can represent either actual individual users or roles that users are granted in CQL.

 Cassandra is configured with a default superuser role and password pair of cassandra/cassandra by default.
 Using this role, additional roles are created using CQL commands.
 To secure the system, this default role should be deleted once one non-default superuser has been created.